-Nepal’s healthcare landscape is characterized by a stark urban–rural divide: more than 70\% of the population cannot afford private care, and remote districts like Rukum lack essential infrastructure\cite{Karkee2016Nepal}.
+Nepal's healthcare landscape is characterized by a stark urban-rural divide: more than 70\% of the population cannot afford private care, and remote districts like Rukum lack essential infrastructure \cite{Karkee2016Nepal}.
 Chaurjahari Hospital Rukum (CHR) faces chronic blood shortages due to the absence of a local transfusion center.
-The BloodSync project developed an ICT-driven blood management platform tailored to the region’s low-literacy, low-connectivity, and socio-cultural realities, with an emphasis on maternal and emergency care.
+The BloodSync project developed an ICT-driven blood management platform tailored to the region's low-literacy, low-connectivity, and socio-cultural realities, with an emphasis on maternal and emergency care.

-\textbf{\textit{Shared presence and lived empathy}} in the Rukum community were foundational to building trust and relationships in every step of the BloodSync project.
-In remote places such as Rukum, medical care depends more on local relationships than formal systems\cite{Panday2017Health}.
-When CHR faced ongoing blood shortages, especially during maternal emergencies, families were left to source blood donors themselves, often with tragic consequences.
-Rather than assuming solutions from the outset, the team prioritized learning from lived experiences on the ground.
-In doing so, they found that developing trusting relationships was essential before design ideas could be discussed.
-The BloodSync team journeyed over 600 kilometers across landslides and earthquake-damaged terrain to be physically present in the community.
-The team spent hours at the hospital, engaging and walking through hospital wards with the medical director and participating in donating blood in its emergency ward.